MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-1-vpc.md

 ![alt text](https://i.imgur.com/vg9rcTE.png)
 (No NAT Gateway is necessary here, as Envoy is running in a public subnet.)

-[^98]: [Flow log limitations](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs.html#flow-logs-limitations) does not state "Internet-bound traffic sent to a peering connection" or "Internet-bound traffic sent to a VPC interface endpoint." under `The following types of traffic are not logged:`.
-After testing I believe these are likely omitted due to not being a proper use-case.
+[^98]: [Flow log limitations](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs.html#flow-logs-limitations) do not state "Internet-bound traffic sent to a peering connection" or "Internet-bound traffic sent to a VPC interface endpoint." under `The following types of traffic are not logged:`.
+After testing, I believe these are likely omitted due to not being a proper use-case.

 [^985]: A peering connection cannot be selected as a [traffic mirror source or target](https://docs.aws.amazon.com/vpc/latest/mirroring/traffic-mirroring-targets.html), but a network interface can.
 However, only an ENI belonging to an EC2 instance can be a mirror source, not an ENI belonging to an Interface endpoint.
 The documentation doesn't mention this anywhere I could find.

 [^99]: It has [AWS Network Firewall](https://aws.amazon.com/network-firewall/faqs/), which can be fooled via SNI spoofing.
 So it is, at best, a stepping stone to keep an inventory of your Egress traffic if you can’t get a proxy up and running short-term and are not using TLS 1.3 with encrypted client hello (ECH) or encrypted SNI (ESNI).
-I cringe at how [the FAQ](https://aws.amazon.com/network-firewall/faqs/) says these are not supported, rather than a bypass of the product.
-Sadly this euphemism [isn't unique to AWS](https://i.imgur.com/dPyFaNK.png).
+I cringe at how [the FAQ](https://aws.amazon.com/network-firewall/faqs/) says these are not supported rather than a bypass of the product.
+Sadly, this euphemism [isn't unique to AWS](https://i.imgur.com/dPyFaNK.png).

 ### Option 3: Centralized Egress via Gateway Load Balancer (GWLB) with Firewall